 As you probably know by now, I’m a bit of a saver.
-In fact, over the past year I have turned into a turbo-saver by throwing every last dollar that I can into savings in preparation for the ever-sweet departure date at the end of 2016.
+In fact, over the past year I have turned into a turbo-saver by throwing every last dollar that I can into savings in preparation for the ever-sweet departure date at the end of 2016, which I achieved.

 In October, I maxed out my 401k and Roth IRA contributions for the year.
 Now, my paychecks are larger because those automatic deductions are no longer happening.
 Talk about an awesome first world problem to have!